-If you sexual behaviour feels out of control, is unsafe, dishonest or stops being pleasurable, it might suggest a problem.
+If you are questioning your sexual behaviour, it feels out of control, is unsafe, dishonest or stops being pleasurable, it might suggest a problem.
 At this point therapy can be very supportive in helping you make the changes that you desire.

 Sexually compulsive behaviour may be associated with risk-taking behaviours, which could be putting your emotional and physical health at risk.

 Sex addiction' is currently the most frequently used term describing out of control sexual behaviours, or problematic use of the internet.
 At the moment, many people are confused as to what 'sex addiction' actually is.
 If you think you are having problems controlling your sexual behaviours, or internet use, you might call yourself a 'sex addict'.

 There are a few important things for you to know before you engage in treatment: